SausageMuffins/Mind-Palace/Notes/Interests/Learning How To Learn.md

 ### GRINDE Map

 This is a specific type of mind map that I will be using to do **priming** and taking notes in lecture.
+This [video](https://www.youtube.com/watch?v=5zT_2aBP6vM) here explains what is in the table below!

 | **Symbol**          | **Description**                                                                                                      |
 | --------------- | ---------------------------------------------------------------------------------------------------------------- |